Shiawaseu/fluxus-key-bypasser/README.md

  - [Executable](https://www.microsoft.com/en-US/software-download/windows10)

 ## Installation
- - Download or clone this repo
+ - Download or clone this repo (Or just download the .exe ...)
  - Navigate to whichever version you want to use, read their README.md files to start

 ## Change log
 ```
 [+] V2 Added
  - Uses python for these who don't have js
+ - Captcha bypass
  - Speeded up
  - Takes around 5 seconds to bypass
  - Saves your HWID, no need to input each time.

+[+]
+ - Captcha bypass
-[!]
-Please note, V1 DOES STILL WORK.
+ - Please note, V1 DOES STILL WORK.
 ```

 ## Showcases